virtualsquare/nlinline/man/nlinline.3.md

 : This function removes the static route to _dst_addr_/_dst_prefixlen_ network through the gateway _gw_addr_.

   `nlinline_iplink_add`
 : This function adds a new link of type _type_, named _ifname_.
-The value of _data_ depends on the type of link and can be NULL.
-A default interface name is assigned if _name_ == `NULL`.
+The _ifd_ array provides the type specific interface data and can be NULL.
+The caller should specify the number of items in the _ifd_ array in _nifd_, A default interface name is assigned if _name_ == `NULL`.
 The link is created with a given index when _ifindex_ is positive.

   `nlinline_iplink_del`
 : This function removes a link.
 The link to be deleted can be identified by its name (_ifname_) or by its index (_ifindex_).
 Either _ifindex_ can be zero or _ifname_ can be `NULL`.
 It is possible to use both _ifindex_ and _ifname_ to identify the link.
 An error may occur if the parameters are inconsistent.